ttodgers221/mmoitems/README.md

 # MMOItems

 MMOItems is a complex item solution for minecraft servers which introduces many unique features like damage mitigation, gem stones, item abilities, item deconstruction, soulbound and item identification.
-MMOItems also features more than 90 unique item options (tags, stats, display options..) and 70 item abilities.
+MMOItems also features 90 unique item options (tags, stats, display options..) and 70 item abilities.

 You can open a ticket on GitHub to write a suggestion.
 Most of the suggestions I planned to implement can be seen on the project trello: https://trello.com/b/zu8cubGY/mmoitems